Darklg/WPUtilities/wp-content/plugins/README.md

 "Must-Use" plugins are automatically activated.
 These plugins have more aggressive actions.
 Move their files to the /mu-plugins/ folder to activate them.

+* *Debug toolbar* : Display a debug toolbar for developers.
 * *Admin protect* : Adds a basic protection to the admin.
 * *Cache HTML* : Cache pages in files for a faster loading.
 * *Disable Comments* : Disable all comments.
 Usable in mu-plugins.